Skip Ribbon Commands

 4. Eye pain or discomfort (e.g. a prickly, irritated sensation) is expected for a few days so the patient is advised to take oral painkillers if required.

-5. Double vision may be experienced in the first few weeks, although it will improve in most of the cases.
+5. Double vision may be experienced in the first few weeks, this should improve in most cases.

-6. Your child may also be required to administer eye drops containing an antibiotic and anti-inflammatory agent for several weeks after the operation.
+6. Eye drops containing an antibiotic and anti-inflammatory agent will need to be instilled a few weeks after the operation.

 7. Avoid swimming and strenuous physical activity for at least four weeks after the operation.

-8. A follow-up date will be organised after your child’s operation when the vision, eye pressure and eye alignment will be assessed.
+8. Follow-up clinic visits will be arranged after the operation where eye alignment, vision and eye pressure will be assessed.

-In the long term, eye alignment may remain stable, or can change.
-If alignment is not ideal or if double vision develops or persists, or if late drift of the eyes occur, future surgery may be required.
+After strabismus surgery is completed, the improved eye alignment may remain stable or continue to change over time.
+If the eye alignment is not ideal, or double vision persists, or late drift of the eyes occur, future surgery may be required.

 Squints (Strabismus) - Other Information